sarnold/sar-graph-artifacts/README.rst

 Examples
 ========

-You can run the subtools as shown in the cron entry, or you can run one of the main parent commands (eg, ``sar``) but note the argument order is not the same.
+Run the subtools as shown in the cron entry, or run one of the main parent commands (eg, ``sar``) but note the argument order is not the same.

 Example from man page::